MarcDiethelm/xtc/README.md

 - View (`frontend/views`): A view typically corresponds to an individual page with an URL.
 This is where you include any modules specific to the page.
 - Templates (`frontend/views/templates`): Your basic document(s), typically a HTML document that contains all the things that are always needed: HEAD, scripts, tracking and so on.
-Your template base template can be set in each route controller using the layout property or disabled altogether with `layout: false`.
+Your base template can be set in each route controller using the `layout` property or disabled altogether with `layout: false`.
 The view is included with the `{{{body}}}` variable.

 In Express templates are called layouts.

-Terrific Modules too can define (multiple) templates for their own markup.
+Terrific Modules too can define *templates* for their own markup.
+More than one even!

 #### Handlebars Helpers